 It is possible to begin music tution during the school year but only at half termly intervals.
 Please return completed forms to Mrs Kim Taylor in Lee House.
 Any enquiries please email or ring 01524 580600 ex.202.

-For boys taking Music as a GCSE or A-level option, LRGS offers a Music Scholarship.
+For boys taking Music as a A-level option, LRGS offers a Music Scholarship.
 In order to be eligible for the scholarship, candidates will have to meet the school’s normal criteria (and admission criteria for the Sixth Form) and be passionate about their chosen instrument.

 As Music Scholars, students would be expected to play a full and active part in the musical life of the school as defined by the Director of Music at LRGS, including taking a full and active part in at least one ensemble (eg Big Band, choir, etc).